Ministry of Agriculture and Food Industry

 The Ministry of Agriculture and Food Industry (Ministerul Agriculturii și Industriei Alimentare) is one of the fourteen Moldovan ministries, being the central body of public administration, subordinated to the Government.
 It has the mission to ensure the realization of the constitutional prerogatives of the Government in the development and promotion of state policy of sustainable development of Agro-industrial sector of the country, by increasing competitiveness and productivity in the sector and ensuring the safety and food sufficiency in the country in order to create the premises for permanent increase in welfare.
-The current minister is Ludmila Catlabuga.
+The current minister is Eugen Osmochescu.

+A monument dedicated to Moldovan wine (Vinul Moldovei) is installed in front of the ministry building.
+The sculpture, created by artist Veaceslav Jiglitchi, symbolizes the importance of winemaking, which is a fundamental sector of Moldova’s agriculture.